abdulazizasiri/IOS-Swift/UIKit/Modals/README.md

-// Examples of Modals in Ios I learnt so fat.
+## Examples of Modals in Ios I learnt so far.

-// Alerts
+- Alerts

-// Image Pickers
+- Image Pickers